Urpagin/WoL_Api/README.md

 `/database`(GET): takes `key` returns the database content in the form of a list.

 Note: all responses are json `{"detail": "[RESPONSE]"}`
-Note X2: must add the machine with `/add-machine` before using `/wake`
+Note X2: must add the machine with `/add-machine` before trying to wake it with `/wake`

 ![programming-background-with-person-working-with-codes-computer (1)](https://user-images.githubusercontent.com/72459611/233224334-12f22cf9-489b-4838-96ae-3dfb699e1a4f.jpg)